Approximate weak amenability of Banach algebras: Abstract

 \section{Abstract}

-In this paper we deal with three generalized notions of amenability, approximate, approximate weak and approximate n-weak amenability.
-The first two were introduced and studied by Ghahramani and Loy in [5].
-We introduce the third one.
-Then we investigate some properties of Banach algebras in each of these classes.
-Also we consider approximate weak amenability and approximate n-weak amenability of second duals.
+In this paper we deal with four generalized notions of amenability which are called approximate, approximate weak, approximate cyclic and approximate $n$-weak amenability.
+The first two were introduced and studied by Ghahramani and Loy in [9].
+We introduce the third and fourth ones and we show by means of some examples, their distinction with their classic analogs.

+Our main result is that under some mild conditions on a given Banach algebra $\A$, if its second dual $\A^{**}$ is $(2n-1)$-weakly [respectively approximately/ approximately weakly/ approximately $n$-weakly] amenable, then so is $\A$.
+Also if $\A$ is approximately $(n+2)$-weakly amenable, then it is approximately $n$-weakly amenable.
+Moreover we show the relationship between approximate trace extension property and approximate weak [respectively cyclic] amenability.
+This answers question 9.1 of [9] for approximate weak and cyclic amenability.